Kakuto Chojin: Back Alley Brutal

-Kakuto Chojin: Back Alley Brutal (Kakuto Chojin for short), known in Japan as Kakutō Chōjin: Fighting Super Heroes (格闘超人 ファイティング スーパーヒーローズ, Kakutō Chōjin Faitingu Sūpāhīrōzu), is a fighting game developed by Dream Publishing and published by Microsoft Game Studios for the Xbox.
+Kakuto Chojin: Back Alley Brutal (Kakuto Chojin for short), known in Japan as Kakutō Chōjin: Fighting Super Heroes (格闘超人 ファイティング スーパーヒーローズ, Kakutō Chōjin Faitingu Sūpāhīrōzu), is a fighting game developed by Microsoft Game Studios Japan and Dream Publishing and published by Microsoft Game Studios for the Xbox.
 The game was the sole product of developer Dream Publishing, a studio created by members of DreamFactory and Microsoft.
 It was originally created as a tech demo to show off the graphic capabilities of the Xbox, before the decision was made to turn it into a full game.
 A few months after its release, Kakuto Chojin was pulled from distribution amidst controversy surrounding the religious content featured in the game.

 Gameplay

 Kakuto Chojin is a fighting game generally set in a three-dimensional arena, similar to 2001 games such as Tecmo’s Dead or Alive 3 and Namco’s Tekken 4.
 There are thirteen fighters, each with their own arena.
 Each character has two styles of fighting; the "Kakuto" style is the only one available at first, with the "Chojin" style acquired after beating Story mode with a character.
 Kakuto Chojin attempts a different fighting system in that it lacks buttons meant specifically to punch and kick, instead assigning controls to high, middle and low attacks, along with the ability to unleash a special attack.
 The left trigger allows for free movement around an arena, while the right trigger is used for blocking and an attack modifier.
 Besides the Story mode, there are the standard Practice and Vs. modes.
 Kakuto Chojin allows for a Battle Royale with four players at once.